 You can’t miss the sunset in Mykonos.
 The sunsets in the Greek islands are always breathtaking and Mykonos is no exception.
 Living in the city, you just don’t see a sunset like this, so seeing sunsets like this every night in Mykonos was truly beautiful.

-Have you visited Mykonos before or are you planning a trip?
+Have you visited Mykonos before?